dougdellolio/coinbasepro-csharp/README.md

 //create an authenticator with your apiKey, apiSecret and passphrase var authenticator = new Authenticator("<apiKey>", "<apiSecret>", "<passphrase>");

-//create the GDAX client
-var gdaxClient = new GDAXSharp.GDAXClient(authenticator);
+//create the CoinbasePro client var coinbaseProClient = new CoinbasePro.CoinbaseProClient(authenticator);

 //use the websocket feed
 var productTypes = new List<ProductType>() { ProductType.BtcEur, ProductType.BtcUsd };
-var channels = new List<ChannelType>() {ChannelType.Full, ChannelType.User} // When not providing any channels, the socket will subscribe to all channels
+var channels = new List<ChannelType>() { ChannelType.Full, ChannelType.Use r} // When not providing any channels, the socket will subscribe to all channels

-var webSocket = gdaxClient.WebSocket;
+var webSocket = coinbaseProClient .WebSocket;
 webSocket.Start(productTypes, channels);

 // EventHandler for the heartbeat response type